Fancy That Cake F.A.Q.’s

 Freezing your top tier:

-Remove silk or fresh flowers or any other non-edible decoratoins (sugar flowers/decorations can remain on the cake)
+- Remove silk or fresh flowers or any other non-edible decorations (sugar flowers/decorations can remain on the cake)

 Thawing your frozen cake: